jedisct1/webassembly-benchmarks/2021-Q1/README.md

 At the end of the day, this benchmark may not be a bad representative of how different compilers would optimized real-world code.
 It can also help quantify the overhead of WebAssembly vs native code.

+For the third time, WebAssembly runtimes were compared using this benchmark.

 ## State of the WebAssembly runtimes in 2021

 There are quite a lot of WebAssembly runtimes around.
 However, in early 2021, most of them are still in early stage, have been abandoned, or don't support the full specification or WASI.